mascot27/swisspeddose-bot-telegram/README.md

 2. **Compare Dates:**
    - It compares the fetched release date with the last known release date stored in `last_release_date.txt`.
 3. **Send Notification:**
-   - If a new release is detected, a message is sent to a specified Telegram chat using a bot.
+   - If a new release is detected, a message is sent to Telegram and by email.
-   - The last known release date is updated.
 4. **No Update:**
    - If there is no new release, no notification is sent (unless you uncomment the relevant lines in the code).
+5. **Weekly Notification:**
+   - Every Monday a notification is sent even if no new release is detected.

 ## Setup